Fighting Fatigue with Food

 Chamomile and lavender teas can help alleviate anxiety and can also be used to help fight insomnia.
 If you need an extra boost for better shut eye, try adding valerian root to your tea before bed as well.
 Take care not to overdo the tea drinking before bed or you’ll find yourself taking midnight strolls to the bathroom!

 Gradually incorporating herbal teas into your diet can help you if you’re trying to cut back on the caffeine.
 Lavender and sandalwood essential oils behind the ears and in a warm bath can also do the trick to calm the central nervous system and get your body into a less agitated state.
-Meditation and deep breathing exercises pair well with a steaming cup of herbal tea as well.
+Deep breathing exercises go well with a steaming cup of herbal tea as well.

 Before you head out for your next workout, forgo the Gatorade or artificial energy drink, and grab your homemade electrolyte drink.
 Dehydration and loss of electrolytes can sneak up on anyone, and these contribute to fatigue.
 Store-bought electrolyte drinks come with as much sugar as some sodas, and that sugar can adversely affect your energy levels.
 Making your own electrolyte drink is as easy as adding about ¼ teaspoon of good quality sea salt or enhanced minerals into your water.
 This will add an array of beneficial and energy-boosting minerals to your body.
 You may also add lemon and/or coconut water for taste and a potassium boost.
 This is a great way to stay hydrated throughout the day, too.
 You’ll be doing your body and wallet a favor with these homemade electrolyte drinks!
 These are also great to drink while recovering from being sick.